-The Wisconsin Department of Revenue shows the Town of Columbus' overall per capita adjusted gross income to be slightly below that of the County.
-The per capita adjusted gross income in the Town of Columbus was below the average for the County during each of the 11 years between 1990 and 2001 with the exception of 1990.
-Over the 11 year period, the Town's per capita adjusted gross income has grown at a somewhat slower rate than the County.
-The Town of Columbus' per capita adjusted gross income increased \$6,325 or 52.78 percent compared to Columbia County's increase of \$7,784 or 67.64 percent during the same time period.
-Table 6-1 compares the per capita adjusted gross income of the Town of Columbus with Columbia County.
+The Wisconsin Department of Revenue shows the Town of Fort Winnebago's per capita adjusted gross income overall is just slightly below that of the County.
+The per capita adjusted gross income in the Town of Fort Winnebago was below the average for the County during all of the 11 years between 1990 and 2001.
+Over the 11 year period, the Town's per capita adjusted gross income has grown at approximately the same rate as the County.
+The Town of Fort Winnebago's per capita adjusted gross income increased \$7,415 or 66.59 percent compared to Columbia County's increase of \$7,784 or 67.64 percent during the same time period.
+Table 6-1 compares the per capita adjusted gross income of the Town of Fort Winnebago with Columbia County.